 6. Explore nearby cities like Chiang Mai, Chiang Khan, Phuket, Krabi

 Yes, Thailand has much to offer beyond the popular ‘Hangover’ movie city of Bangkok.
-There is so much variation the country have to offer, from the rustic villages/ wooden houses of Chiang Khan, the party nightlife of Bangla Street of Phuket to the beach and rock climber beach haven of Krabi.
+There is so much variation the country have to offer that is not the usual touristy stuff in Bangkok, from the rustic villages/ wooden houses of Chiang Khan, the party nightlife of Bangla Street of Phuket to the beach and rock climber beach haven of Krabi.

 6. Visit nearby countries like Myanmar and Laos

 For a more comfortable full freight airline/ flight with meals, there is Thai Airlines/ Myanmar International Airlines to Yangon/ Bagan from Bangkok, the capital of Thailand.
 There are always other budget options like Nok Air, Air Asia etc, but sometimes they can cost as much as a full freight airline.

 Here concludes my post about Bangkok accommodation and beyond.
 Share with me your thoughts about what else I missed out in Bangkok city!